joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

     - Their data engineers sometimes use temporary staging tables in their data preparation.

-      - They should use a round-robin distributed table.
+        They should use a round-robin distributed table.

     - They have lookup tables that range from several hundred MBs to 1.5 GBs.

-      - They should consider using replicated tables.
+        They should consider using replicated tables.
-      - A replicated table has a full copy of the table accessible on each Compute node.
+        A replicated table has a full copy of the table accessible on each Compute node.
 Replicating a table removes the need to transfer data among Compute nodes before a join or aggregation.
 Since the table has multiple copies, replicated tables work best when the table size is less than 2 GB compressed.

 7. Some of their data contains columns in the JSON format, how could they flatten these hierarchical fields to a tabular structure?

-   - They can use Azure Synapse SQL serverless along with the T-SQL OPENJSON, JSON_VALUE, and JSON_QUERY statements.
+     They can use Azure Synapse SQL serverless along with the T-SQL OPENJSON, JSON_VALUE, and JSON_QUERY statements.

 8. What approach can they use to update the JSON data?

-   - The can use JSON_MODIFY with the UPDATE statement.
+     The can use JSON_MODIFY with the UPDATE statement.

 9. In some of their queries, they are OK trading off speed of returning counts for a small reduction in accuracy.
 How might they do this?

-   - They should use the APPROXIMATE_COUNT_DISTINCT statement which uses the HyperLogLog to return a result with an average 2% accuracy of the true cardinality.
+     They should use the APPROXIMATE_COUNT_DISTINCT statement which uses the HyperLogLog to return a result with an average 2% accuracy of the true cardinality.
 For example, if COUNT(DISTINCT) returns 1,000,000, then with approximate execution you will get a value between 999,736 to 1,016,234.

 10. Their downstream reports are used by many users, which often means the same query is being executed repeatedly against data that does not change that often.
 What can WWI to improve the performance of these types of queries?
 How does this approach work when the underlying data changes?

-    - They should consider result-set caching.
+      They should consider result-set caching.

-    - Cache the results of a query in provisioned Azure Synapse SQL Pool storage.
+      Cache the results of a query in provisioned Azure Synapse SQL Pool storage.
 This enables interactive response times for repetitive queries against tables with infrequent data changes.

-    - The result-set cache persists even if the Azure Synapse SQL Pool is paused and resumed later.
+      The result-set cache persists even if the Azure Synapse SQL Pool is paused and resumed later.

-    - Query cache is invalidated and refreshed when underlying table data or query code changes.
+      The query cache is invalidated and refreshed when underlying table data or query code changes.

-    - Result cache is evicted regularly based on a time-aware least recently used algorithm (TLRU).
+      The result cache is evicted regularly based on a time-aware least recently used algorithm (TLRU).

 *Visualize*

 1. What product can WWI use to visualize their retail transaction data?
 Is it a separate tool that they need to install?

-   - Power BI.
+    Power BI.
 They can create, edit and view Power BI reports directly within the Azure Synapse Studio.
 They can also use Power BI Desktop to create and publish both datasets and reports that are then available within workspace.

 2. Can they use this same tool to visualize both the batch and streaming data in a single dashboard view?

-   - Yes.
+    Yes.
 Power BI can be used to create dashboards that visualize both kinds of data.

 3. With the product you recommend, do they need to load all the data into the data warehouse before they can create reports against it?

-   - No, they only need to load the data into Azure Storage.
+    No, they only need to load the data into Azure Storage.
 Using Azure Synapse SQL serverless and Power BI they can create reports against the data directly.

 *Manage*

 1. In previous efforts, WWI systems struggled with their popularity.
 Exploratory queries that were not time sensitive would saturate the available resources and delay the execution of higher priority queries supporting critical reports.
 Explain how your solution helps to resolve this.

-    - WWI should configure Workload Management in Azure Synapse Analytics which serves to prevent this situation.
+     WWI should configure Workload Management in Azure Synapse Analytics which serves to prevent this situation.

-    - It manages resources, ensures highly efficient resource utilization, and maximizes return on investment (ROI).
+     It manages resources, ensures highly efficient resource utilization, and maximizes return on investment (ROI).

-    - The three pillars of Workload Management are:
+     The three pillars of Workload Management are:
       - Workload Classification – To assign a request to a workload group and set importance levels.
       - Workload Importance – To influence the order in which a request gets access to resources.
       - Workload Isolation – To reserve resources for a workload group.

 2. What does your solution provide to WWI to help them identify issues such as suboptimal table distribution, data skew, cache misses, tempdb contention and suboptimal plan selection?

-   - They can leverage the Azure Advisor recommendations.
+     They can leverage the Azure Advisor recommendations.

 3. WWI recognizes there is a balance between the data warehouse software staying up to date and when they can afford downtime that might result.
 How can they establish their preferences with your solution so they are never caught off guard with an upgrade?

-   - They should leverage maintenance windows, a feature of Azure Synapse Analytics.
+    They should leverage maintenance windows, a feature of Azure Synapse Analytics.
 With this they can:
      - Choose a time window for upgrades.
      - Select a primary and secondary window within a seven-day period, where windows can be from 3 to 8 hours.
      - Receive 24-hour advance notification for maintenance events.